Advanced WordPress optimization

 Filetype

-You should consider what file type to use for your site's image.
-The ideal choice can vary based on the purpose of the images, but often include:
+You should consider what file type to use for your site's images.
+The ideal choice can vary based on the purpose but often include:

-• PNG - often used for highly detailed images like photographs, but in contrast to JPGs, they use lossless compression.
+- PNG — uses lossless compression and is often used for highly detailed images like photographs.
 This means each image's quality is much better, but its file size is greatly increased compared to a JPG.
 These should only be used in situations where a high-quality image is required or images that use transparency.

-• GIF - is smaller and is of lower quality than a JPG, but supports animations If you use animated GIFs on your homepage.
+- GIF — are smaller and lower quality than JPGs but support animations.
 Be aware of the file size and make sure it isn't so large that it slows down your web page's loading times.

 Size and scale